-This investigation includes sound recordings, photo-ID, filming, and behavioral studies.
+This investigation includes sound recordings, photo-ID, video, and behavioral studies.

 By applying research of whales, coastal seals, and cod – key species